Jeremyfishb/Jeremy-coral/Final Presentation.md

-- Gives peptide and protein counts based on spectral counts
+- Gives peptide and protein counts for each sample based on spectral counts